Assistantship Policies & Benefits

-- Graduate assistantships for 10 or 15 hours per week receive a waiver for out-of-state fees (if applicable) and are responsible for all tuition and in-state fees.
+- Graduate assistantships for 10 hours per week receive a waiver for out-of-state fees (if applicable) and are responsible for all tuition and in-state fees.

 - To qualify for a nonresident fee and/or tuition exemption, you must be employed on an assistantship on or before the following dates: March 1st for Spring, July 1st for Summer, and October 1st for Fall.

 - All international graduate students are evaluated in a 30-minute, one-on-one oral interview.

 - In order to be employed as a TA2 or TA3, you must have completed English 1051 or be exempted from the course based on your oral interview.

 - This must be completed before the appointment begins, and it is usually scheduled during International Orientation.

 - For more information about ESL Programs, you can visit the ESL Programs website or contact the ESL coordinator below: